Organisms

 on the part of bacteria, was greeted with scorn when researcher Lynn Margulis

 proposed the idea in the 1960s.
-She since has enjoyed the last laugh,
+But she got the last laugh.
+Endosymbiosis

-generally is accepted today by evolutionary theorists as the most plausible
+is accepted today by most evolutionary theorists as the most plausible

 "Hence